-As mentioned previously, the TOE is the firmware of an MFP designed to be shared by many client computers and human users.
-It performs the functions of printing, copying, scanning, faxing, storing, and retrieving of documents.
-The TOE can be connected to a wired local network through the embedded Jetdirect Inside print server's built-in Ethernet, to an analog telephone line using its internal analog fax modem, or to a USB device using its USB port (but the use of which must be disabled in the evaluated configuration).
+As mentioned previously, the TOE is the firmware of an SFP designed to be shared by many client computers and human users.

+The TOE can be connected to a wired local network through the embedded Jetdirect Inside printer server's built-in Ethernet or to a USB device using its USB port (but the use of which must be disabled in the evaluated configuration).